DTAM Training Methodology and Curriculum

 It is envisaged that the training course consists of approximately 25 training units on digital and transversal skills relevant for IT and OT technicians in AM environments that contribute to the major areas of Industry 4.0 and the foreseen sections of Big Data, Machine Learning, Sensors and Cybersecurity.

 If we are going to teach digital transformation in advanced manufacturing in an effective way, it makes sense that there should be a tool to assist us in establishing the learner’s needs and possibly point out specific areas of improvement.
 Agree?
 Because that’s exactly what we did.
 Behold the DTAM Digital self-evaluation tool.
 It is an integral part of the DTAM training methodology and measures both soft and hard skills related to the various subject matters of the DTAM training course.
-It also serves as a self-diagnosis of technical (digital) competences that translates results into an overview of areas for development and links directly to the e-learning platform.
+It also serves as a self-diagnosis of technical (digital) competences that translates results into an overview of areas for development and is available directly in the DTAM e-learning platform.

-In the meantime, join our colleague Cristina Urtiaga from Cluster GAIA in briefing you about the tool, including important things to keep in mind before and after using it.
+Join our colleague Cristina Urtiaga from Cluster GAIA in briefing you about the tool, including important things to keep in mind before and after using it.

 DTAM IoT Hub